tillo13/kumori_cli_engine/README.md

 - Download and extract additional files for facial detection and analysis.

 _NOTE for Non-Windows Users:_ While this script is designed for Windows, you can refer to it for the required steps and adapt the commands for macOS or Linux environments.

+Then follow these steps to start using Kumori CLI Engine:
+1. Activate the virtual environment with: `.\kumori_venv\Scripts\activate`
+2. Navigate to the kumori_cli_engine directory: `cd kumori_cli_engine`
+3. Run the Kumori CLI Engine: `python .\kumori_cli.py`
+4. See the images you've created in the `generated_images` folder!

 ### Manual Installation Instructions (for all OS)